Zipic image compression app running on macOS — dashboard showing before and after compression results

 Zipic format conversion options — JPEG, WebP, PNG, AVIF, HEIC, JPEG-XL

-For web use, WebP and AVIF offer the best compression-to-quality ratio.
-For Apple ecosystem sharing, HEIC is the native choice.
+For web use, test WebP and AVIF against the same original, dimensions, and visual target.
+For Apple ecosystem sharing, HEIC can be convenient, but check the recipient’s apps first.

 Here’s a quick demo of batch format conversion: